phydev/PyBlog/README.md

 The second part is just static html.
 We use a jQuery function to load the posts list into the `index.html`.

 ![PyBlog flowchart - part 2](https://github.com/phydev/PyBlog/blob/700c28a352072e341ca8e047e8a196da23681a0e/docs/PyBlog_jQuery.png)

+## Improvements
+- Organize posts by date instead of providing explicit order
+- Add keywords in the metadata and implement a word cloud solution